피아노 독주를 위한, "하베이의 무덤"

 Third Prize, The First Bartók World Competition - Composition, Budapest, Hungary, 2018

-Jury includes Thomas Adès (chair), Unsuk Chin, and Chaya Czernowin
+Adjudicated by the jury: Thomas Adès (chair), Unsuk Chin, Chaya Czernowin, and Gyula Fekete

 This work is strongly based on bell acoustics.
 The bell’s luminous and sometimes even spiritual sonic physiognomies include not only inharmonic spectral components that come from its primeval shape of a simple circular plate (R. Perrin and T.D.
 Rossing, 1984), but also a myriad of artificially created non-tonal intervals generated by an infinite number of vibrational modes described as hum, prime, quint, and nominal.
 Besides this idiosyncratic frequency content, the evolutional behavior of each harmonic spectrum in the time-domain has very unique features, which includes an eruption of splash tones and hauntingly-long beatings afterwards.
 These unusual sonic properties with religious aura attracted not only composers (such as Debussy’s Cloches à travers les feuilles, Schoenberg’s Op.
 19, No. 6, and Knussen’s prayer bell sketch, to name a few) but also poets, scientists, painters, and all manner of people for more than a thousand of years.
 All of these campanologic features became the core materials of this work.